Peugeot 508 hybrid: order books open for plug-in fastback and estate

 Peugeot says it has engineered the battery packs so that they don’t take up any more space in the boot, so the saloon retains 487 litres of boot space and the estate 530 litres.

 The 508 hybrid will be available in three trim levels: Allure, GT Line and GT.
 Top-spec GT cars get leather seats and a premium stereo.
 All versions get adaptive cruise control, a lane positioning aid and night vision.

-Earlier in the year we drove a prototype of the 508 hybrid and found that the engine and electric motor “interact neatly to give quiet and punchy progress”.
+We've driven a prototype of the 508 hybrid and found that the engine and electric motor “interact neatly to give quiet and punchy progress”.
 However, we did find the eight-speed automatic gearbox holds on to gears for too long and makes the engine sound thrashy – something we hope has since been resolved.